 - The clutter-free control panel is worth mentioning features that can hide unnecessary modules so that the translators can work seamlessly.

 - Originally it supported only XLIFF and PO translation formats.
 Later this tool improved vastly and got support for many popular file formats.

 Lokalize is a proprietary program for the KDE desktop environment.
 But it can be used in any distro of Linux.
-It released as a part of the KDE Applications suite.
-It is the successor of the popular program KBabel.
-It is used for the localization of KDE and other types of open source software.
+It was released as a part of the KDE Applications suite.
+This tool is the successor of the popular program KBabel and is used to localize KDE and other types of open source software.

 Key Features of Lokalize

 - OpenDocument files that have ODT format can be translated directly through this software.

 - It has an additional feature to extract the texts to translation memory compatible formats to localize the strings.